xjtju/PinT/README.md

 **NOTE** :
 For the Heat equation with a constant diffuse factor or other simple examples, the coefficients of each stencil for different grid point may be same at the entire grid during the whole execution, so it is not necessary to use a LARGE matrix to hold these coefficients.

-BUT in practice, for real world simulations, the coefficients associated with each stencil entry will typically vary from gridpoint to gridpoint, so the caller must provide both the RHS(b) and stencil struct matrix(bcp)
+BUT in practice, for real world simulations, the coefficients associated with each stencil entry will typically vary from gridpoint to gridpoint, so the caller must provide both the RHS(b) and stencil struct matrix(A)

 ```fortran